dumithsalinda/neuro_fuzzy_multiagent/docs/PLUGIN_DOCS.md

 # Plugin API Documentation

+> **Note:** For plugin creation and development instructions, see the unified [DEVELOPER.md](DEVELOPER.md) guide.
+This file is a reference for available plugin types and their configuration options only.

 The plugin system enables easy extension of the platform with new agents, environments, sensors, actuators, and neural networks.
 All plugins are auto-discovered and available in the dashboard/config—no core code changes required.

+---

 ## Agent Plugins

 ### MetaAgent
 MetaAgent adapts its own learning algorithm or architecture based on performance metrics.
 It can switch between different agent models (DQN, NeuroFuzzy, etc.) or tune hyperparameters on the fly.

 **Config options:**
 - `candidate_agents`: Any (default: required)
 - `selection_strategy`: Any (default: None)
 - `perf_metric`: Any (default: reward)
 - `window`: Any (default: 10)

 ### NeuroFuzzyFusionAgent
 Multi-modal agent combining neural and fuzzy logic for decision making.
 Accepts multiple input modalities, fuses both neural and fuzzy outputs.

 **Config options:**
 - `input_dims`: Any (default: required)
 - `hidden_dim`: Any (default: required)
 - `output_dim`: Any (default: required)